Welcome to the Help Center

 Changes Effective 2024

-Effective for 2024, SECURE 2.0 eliminated Required Minimum Distributions (“RMDs”) for designated Roth accounts in qualified employer sponsored retirement plans.
+Effective for 2024 and beyond, SECURE 2.0 eliminated Required Minimum Distributions (“RMDs”) for designated Roth accounts in qualified employer sponsored retirement plans.
 Depending on the balance in your Roth account, this could significantly reduce the amount of the RMD you owe for this year and in future years.

-If you have Roth money in your 401(k) or 403(b) plan, the Roth account will be excluded when calculating your 2024 RMD.
-If you are currently taking RMDs or you are turning 73 in 2024 and are due for your first RMD, your RMD for 2024 will be calculated based on your pre-tax balance as of 12/31/2023 only.
+If you have Roth money in your 401(k) or 403(b) plan, the Roth account will be excluded when calculating your RMD.
+If you are currently taking RMDs or you are turning 73 and are due for your first RMD, your RMD will be calculated based on your pre-tax balance as of 12/31 of the prior year.

 Retirement plan balances are eventually subject to RMDs.
 How will this rule impact future RMDs?